this article is for subscribers only

 No items found.

-I once left my number for one of the waiters at Jim's Greek Tavern.
-It’s the only time I’ve ever given it to someone who has served me at a restaurant, bar, cafe etc. It was my birthday, he was cute so I left a witty note and my number.
-He messaged me at 1am telling me to come meet him and his girlfriend.
-I was 22, years away from my first threesome and so shocked that my actions had consequences I threw my phone across the room.
+I once left my number for one of the waiters at Jim's Greek Tavern; it was my birthday, he was cute and the only waiter under 50.
+At 1am, he messaged, telling me to come meet him and his girlfriend.
+I was 22, and so shocked that my actions had consequences, I threw my phone across the room.

-Never verbally ask someone out or directly give them your number, it’s really awkward.
-Even if they do like you back they have 10 other things in their head that will make the conversation distracted and awkward.
-Simply leave a note on the table.
+Never verbally ask someone out or directly give them your number, simply leave a note on the table.

 Don’t do it at your local, unless you are willing to lose it forever.

-There is so much at play in the customer and front of house (FOH) dynamic and that is because hospitality is personal.
-You must remember that when you enter a venue and take your place, you are sitting at their table.
-You must behave as if the staff have invited you into their home, because they have.
-But not in a “we’ve just had three martini’s and I’ve asked you back to my place” kind of way.
-More of a: you are a random plus one to dinner at their house kind of way.
+There is so much at play in the dynamic between customer and front of house (FOH) staff.
+Hospitality is personal.
+When you enter a venue and take your place, you are sitting at someone’s table.
+The staff have invited you into their home, but not in a ‘we’ve just had three martinis and I’ve asked you back to my place’ kind of way.
+It’s more like you are a random plus-one at dinner in their house.
 Behave accordingly.

-The beauty of hospitality and dining out is that, when done well, it is one the best interactive live theatre performances you will ever see or be a part of.
-There is nothing quite like watching skilled hospitality staff weave their way around a restaurant holding grace, elegance and care in equal check with urgency and the threat of collapse.
+When done well, service is one of the most impressive performances you will ever see or be a part of.
+There is nothing quite like watching skilled staff weave their way around the stage of a restaurant holding grace, elegance and care in equal check with urgency and the threat of collapse.
 I will always revere the server who can fluff and fuck (to put it crudely) a customer into switching tables and have them coming out feeling like the Queen of Sheeba.

 Caitlin is a writer based in Naarm (Melbourne).
 She has been commissioned to write the biography of Professor Jacques Miller, which will be published by Melbourne University Press in 2026.
 She also publishes pieces to her personal Substack that are snapshots of people and places that move moments into meaning, often with food and wine present.